"""Class for ControlChart: robust control charts with a balance between CUSUM and Shewhart properties."""

 observation is independently plotted on the control chart.

-'CUSUM' (CUmulative SUM) chart, which uses all the history of the chart.
+'cusum' (CUmulative SUM) chart, which uses all the history of the chart.

 """